Material Selection Starts With TAMP

 Die cut products such as rubber gaskets need to meet multiple requirements.
 They must provide reliable performance over the life of the application, and at various temperatures and pressures.
 Depending on the application, die cut parts may come into contact with different types of media, too.
 For design engineers then, material selection starts with TAMP.
 That’s true not just for die cut seals and gaskets, but also for die cut adhesive materials.

 3M, a global supplier of innovative materials such as sealants, tapes, and adhesives, coined the term TAMP to describe what engineers need to consider when choosing materials.
 TAMP isn’t a trademark, but it’s an industry standard that designers trust.
-As a 3M Select Converter, JBC Technologies has access to all of 3M’s products for the converter market.
+As a 3M Preferred Converter, JBC Technologies has access to all of 3M’s products for the converter market.
 This 3M classification also offers advanced support from 3M during application specification.
 As a service to our customers, we can help you understand how TAMP applies to your specific application.

 Temperature and Application

 The T in TAMP stands for temperature, an important consideration since high heat or extreme cold will limit the materials you can use.
 In addition to maximum and minimum service temperatures, engineers must consider the range of temperatures and the duration of temperature extremes.
 In some cases, the location of a high-temperature “hot spot” can also affect material selection.

 The A in TAMP stands for application, a term that’s sometimes misunderstood.
 Here, application refers to how the gasket is used.
 This requires a complete analysis of the gasket’s requirements.
 For example, engineers need to determine whether the seal is a permanent solution or a temporary fix.
 If temporary sealing is required, how long must the gasket last?
 Is an adhesive required?
 If so, what kind?

 Media and Pressure